cogsec-collaborative/stix-enhancement-proposals/README.md

 shifted towards demanding a higher level of vetting before changes get pulled into the formal work process.
 Meanwhile there are folks trying to tackle real-world problems who can't wait on changes to the formal specifications to be finalized.
-STIX2 supports for custom objects and properties, but while these are sufficient to address the needs of vendor-specific implementations they are not interoperable.
+STIX2 has support for custom objects and properties, but while these are sufficient to address the needs of vendor-specific implementations they are not interoperable.

 # Scope